probmods/webppl/docs/packages.rst

 ========

-WebPPL packages are regular Node.js packages optionally extended to include WebPPL code, macros and headers.
+WebPPL packages are regular Node.js packages optionally extended to include WebPPL code and headers.

 To make a package available in your program use the ``--require``
 argument: